WuKunhuan/RTSAI/README.md

 CMake is a cross-platform build system that is required to compile and build the project.
 If you don't have CMake installed, follow the instructions below to install it:

+- **Windows**

-- **Windows**: Download the latest CMake installer from the [CMake website](https://cmake.org/download/) and run the installer.
-Make sure to add CMake to your system's PATH during the installation process, by <u><i>choosing the "Add CMake to the system PATH for all users" option</i></u> in the CMake installer.
+Download the latest CMake installer from the [CMake website](https://cmake.org/download/) and run the installer.
+Make sure to add CMake to your system's PATH during the installation process, by _*choosing the "Add CMake to the system PATH for all users" option*_ in the CMake installer.

+- **macOS**

-- **macOS**: Install CMake using Homebrew by running the following command in the terminal:
+Install CMake using Homebrew by running the following command in the terminal:

 ```shell
 brew install cmake
 ```

+- **Linux**

-- **Linux**: Use your distribution's package manager to install CMake.
+Use your distribution's package manager to install CMake.
 For example, on Ubuntu or Debian, you can run the following command:

 ```shell
 sudo apt-get install cmake